mlabs-haskell/plutus-simple-model/docs/src/intro.md

 # Introduction

-Unit test library for Plutus with estimation of resource usage.
+The `plutus-simple-model` is a unit test library for Plutus with estimation of resource usage.

-Library defines simple mock model of Blockchain to unit test plutus contracts and estimate usage of resources.
+The library defines simple mock model of Blockchain to unit test plutus contracts and estimate usage of resources.
 What are the benefits for this framework comparing to other test frameworks for Plutus?
 It's: